icipe-official/Automation_scripts/README.md

 The repository is structured by the type of scripts, for easy navigation and usage.
 Here's a brief overview:

-- `system_admin/`: Scripts related to system administration tasks
+- `Installation/`: Scripts related to installation of programs
-- `data_processing/`: Scripts for handling and processing data
-- `task_automation/`: General purpose automation scripts

 ## Usage